 Class leader 4300 (which had been purchased for spare parts, and would be stripped upon final commissioning) arrived on the heavy lift ship BBC Frisia and was delivered to BHPBilliton Sunday 26th of February, 2006.

-These units with the exception of 4300 are named after sidings on the BHPB system:
+These units with the exception of 4300 are named after sidings on the BHP network:

 Class leader and spare parts unit 4300 has now been stripped of all major components, including on-board computers, and is stored under a tarp at the rear of the Overhaul Workshop.

-Roster shots of the units can be found here BHPBilliton Locomotive Roster Page.
+Roster information including serial numbers and names can be found here BHP Locomotive Roster Page.

-Overland Models produced a brass model in 'HO' scale (1:87) of the original order.
-Three running numbers were produced.
+Overland Models have produced several brass models in 'HO' scale (1:87) of the original and subsequent orders.
 They have also produced versions with the isolated cab and the BNSF 'Pumpkin' units.
-They are also producing some 'O' scale (1:32) versions.
+As well as some 'O' scale (1:32) models.

 Click on for larger image.|